hamzalhdouchi/Syst-me-de-Suivi-de-Paiements-par-Abonnement/README.md

 ## Screenshots

-_Add screenshots of the console ui.menu, subscription list, payment list, and reports here._
+_Add screenshots of the console ui.menuPaiements, subscription list, payment list, and reports here._

 ---